rflperry/m_estimation_SI/README.md

 Selective inference for penalized M-estimators in Python.

 After selecting variables via a penalized regression (e.g. lasso), standard confidence intervals are invalid because the data were used twice, once for selection and once for estimation.
 This package provides tools for constructing confidence intervals that remain valid after data-driven variable selection, and supports clustered and heteroskedastic errors.
+See [[1]](https://arxiv.org/abs/2601.13514) for further details.

 ## Quick start

-The core workflow is **outcome thinning**: split the information in the responses into a training half (for selection) and a testing half (for inference) by adding and subtracting Gaussian noise whose variance matches the estimated outcome variance.
+The procedure is an alternative to sample splitting in which train and test outcomes are created by adding scaled Gaussian noise to the original outcomes.
+The package supplies penalized generalized linear model estimators that accept real valued inputs, unlike many existing software implementations.

 ```python
 import numpy as np